domain-independent-dp/didp-rs/didppy/docs/advanced-tutorials/talent-scheduling.rst

 Now, we have an additional precondition, :code:`scene_to_actors_table[s] == (came_to_location & standby)`, which corresponds to :math:`A_s = \bigcup_{s' \in N \setminus Q} A_{s'} \cap \bigcup_{s' \in Q} A_{s'}`.
 When registering this transition to the model, we use the argument :code:`forced=True` to indicate that this transition is a forced transition.

-Ordinarily, DIDPPy takes the minimum (or maximum) :code:`code` over all transitions whose preconditions are satisfied.
+Ordinarily, DIDPPy takes the minimum (or maximum) :code:`cost` over all transitions whose preconditions are satisfied.
 However, if preconditions of a forced transition are satisfied, DIDPPy ignores other transitions and only considers the forced transition.
 If multiple forced transitions are available, DIDPPy selects the first-defined one.
 Therefore, **the order to define forced transitions does matter**.